2011 Inter-Continental Hotel Kabul attack

 On 28 June 2011, a group of nine gunmen and suicide bombers attacked the Inter-Continental Hotel, Kabul.
 The attack and an ensuing five-hour siege left at least 21 people dead, including all nine attackers.
 Responsibility was claimed by the Taliban.
+It has been reported that the affiliated Pakistan-based Haqqani network was behind the attack.

 Background

 Sixty to seventy guests were believed to be staying at the hotel at the time of the attacks.
 Thirty provincial government officials were staying at the hotel to attend a briefing about the transition of security responsibilities from the U.S. Military to the Afghan security forces.
 Most of the hotel's guests were in the hotel's dining hall at the time of the attack.
 Initial reports suggested that a wedding party may also have been hosted in one of the dance halls.

 Attack

 The attackers passed three security checkpoints and made their way to the rear of the hotel under concealment of thick vegetation.
 The assault on the hotel began at 10:00 p.m. local time armed with assault rifles, hand grenades, rocket-propelled grenade launchers, machine guns, and anti-aircraft weapons.
 Armed Afghan law enforcement personnel fled the area and failed to engage the attackers.
 Nine attackers were captured on surveillance camera entering through the rear hotel garden where only two guards were stationed during a dinner for hotel guests.
 Suicide vests were detonated at the entrance to the hotel and on the second floor.
 Two dance halls were destroyed in the initial attack.
 The attackers then ascended to the fifth floor.
 Exchanges of weapon fire between law enforcement occurred until the early morning hours.

 Hotel guests were told to barricade themselves in their rooms; some escaped by jumping from the hotel's windows.